Titanium dioxide (TiO2) nanoparticles

 Nanoparticles of titanium dioxide are released into the environment, with undesirable consequences for ecosystems and humans (exposed workers but also consumers and the general public).

-In view of the deleterious health effects likely to be caused by nanoTiO2:
+In view of the harmful health effects likely to be caused by nanoTiO2:

 - the French Health Safety Agency (ANSES) recommended in 2014 that titanium dioxide nanoparticles be classified as hazardous substances so that measures could be put in place to restrict their use or even ban their use in certain consumer applications